 New student organizations must obtain official approval to form and the approval process requires each organization to submit an official constitution and bylaws that stipulate that the organization must function in compliance with the University of Mary’s mission and values.
 Organizations that are recognized go through an automatic review every three years.
 In the interim, any organization that functions in conflict with the University’s mission and values may have its status reviewed at the discretion of the University.
 The initial goal of such a review would be to educate the group about Catholic teaching and the group would be given an official notice of what steps it would have to take to comply with University expectations.
 Groups that refuse to comply with University expectations would be subject to sanctions up to loss of their charter.

 Does your institution require student services like health care, counseling and guidance to conform to Catholic ethical and moral teaching and directives?
+(Yes/No)

-Additional Student Activities information, clarification or description (optional):
+Additional Student Activities information, clarification, or description (optional):